CTorresKnox/Technical-Portfolio/Projects/INMT Project.md

 # Project Description
 A collaborative project aimed to design, construct, populate, and manipulate a database for a fictional University's new athletic center and programs.
-Project completed for Information Management 342: Introduction to Database Systems.
+Project completed for Introduction to Database Systems.

 # Project Narrative
 Hawkins University is a small public university located in the midwestern United States.
 As a public